Florida Atlantic Owls: Track and field

 The FAU women's track and field team was founded in 2000.
 The men's team was scheduled to begin in 2001, but it didn't start.
 Bob Beamon was named as a coach of both teams.

 Non-varsity sports

 Ice hockey

-The Florida Atlantic University Ice Hockey Club competes in Division II of the American Collegiate Hockey Association (ACHA), affiliated with the Collegiate Hockey Federation (CHF), and has been a member of the College Hockey South (CHS) conference since the 2019–2020 season.
+The Florida Atlantic University Ice Hockey Club competes in Division II of the American Collegiate Hockey Association (ACHA) and has been a member of the College Hockey South (CHS) conference since the 2019–2020 season.
 The Owls won the ACHA Division II national championship in 2025 and competed in the ACHA National Tournament in 2005 and 2011, also qualifying for the ACHA Regional Tournament in the 2017–2018 and 2019–2020 seasons.
 Open tryouts are held at the beginning of the fall semester to prepare for a season of over 25 multi-conference games, the CHS Playoffs, and the CHF Federation Cup.

 Rivalries

 Florida International

 The rivalry between Florida Atlantic and Florida International started in 2002 when FIU's newly formed football program signed on to an annual matchup with FAU, alternating between home fields; the game has come to be called the Shula Bowl.
 FAU leads the football series 16–4 as of 2022.
 On the basketball court, FAU leads the series 21–18 as of 2023.